The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Conclusions

 \section{Conclusions}

-In this manuscript, we have discussed the role of turbulent plasma fluctuations on nonlinear atomic reaction rates in simulations for the plasma edge and scrape-off layer.
-Two simulation cases have been considered, featuring attached and detached plasma conditions with low ($<50\%$) and high ($>300\%$) fluctuation amplitudes, respectively.
-We have compared ionization, recombination, and impurity radiation rates as obtained by averaging over turbulent plasma states, $\langle f ( \circ ) \rangle$, with rates obtained from mean-field plasma inputs, $f ( \langle \circ \rangle )$.
+Non-linear atomic reaction rates are essential for modeling the edge and scrape-off layer plasma.
+In this paper, we have reported on how such rates are influenced by the inclusion/omission of turbulent plasma fluctuations.
+Two simulations of ASDEX-Upgrade have been performed, in attached and detached plasma conditions, with low ($<50\%$) and high ($>300\%$) fluctuation amplitudes, respectively.
+We have compared hydrogenic ionization, recombination, and impurity radiation rates obtained by including fluctuations, $\reftwo{\langle S \rangle}$, with rates obtained by pre-averaged, mean-field inputs, $\reftwo{ S \langle \circ \rangle}$.

-While differences between the two approaches are marginal in the attached reference case ($\sim 1\%$ relative deviation), significant discrepancies arise in the detached simulation.
-We find that, local to the detachment front, the fluctuation-averaged ionization source $\langle s_\mathrm{iz} \rangle$ and impurity radiation density $\langle p_\mathrm{rad}\rangle$ are lower than the corresponding mean field rates by up to a factor of 2.
-For plasma recombination, the turbulence-averaged rate increases compared to the mean-field variant (by a factor of 4) due to the mean temperature not reaching the $\sim 1\,\mathrm{eV}$ threshold necessary for recombination to set in.
+While differences between the two approaches are marginal in the attached reference case ($\sim 1\%$ relative deviation), significant discrepancies arise in the detached case.
+Local to the detachment front, the fluctuation-including ionization source rate $\langle S_\mathrm{iz} \rangle$ and impurity radiation density $\langle P_\mathrm{rad}\rangle$ are lower than the corresponding mean field rates by approximately a factor of 2.
+For recombination, the fluctuation-including sink rate $\langle S_\mathrm{rc} \rangle$ increases in magnitude compared to the mean-field variant by a factor of at least 4 due to individual fluctuations (though not the bulk plasma) reaching the threshold temperatures and densities for the plasma to effectively recombine. \reftwo{While recombination is enhanced by fluctuations reaching the ionization-recombination threshold energy $(\sim 2-3\,\mathrm{eV})$, ionization is analogously reduced.} Reduced mean temperatures together with larger fluctuation amplitudes in the vicinity of the detachment front help enable this reduction. \reftwo{Notably, these effects occur primarily in a highly localized region where the detachment front enters the confined edge region, while otherwise the difference between averaging orders becomes marginal.}